MohammedInTheCloud/datasetsCreator/README.md

 I wanted to put two new AI models to the test: Qwen3-Max as a planner and GLM-4.5 with CLAUDE CODE as an executor.
 While browsing r/LocalLLaMA, I came across a mention of a dataset called LongPage — designed to help models write full-length books with structured reasoning.
 The original poster didn’t share how they generated it, so I decided to build my own generator from scratch.
 I’m using Qwen3-Max to plan then handing that plan off to GLM-4.5 with CLAUDE CODE to execute and generate the actual content.
 This repo is the result of that experiment.

+How i did it ?

+I copied the Reddit post and its discussion,readme on huggingface,exampel_compose.py , i asked qwen3 max to design a plan for generating LongPage-compatible datasets from scratch.
 ## Getting Started

 ### What You Need